JohannesHaubner/ShapeOpt_short/README.md

 >J. Haubner, M. Ulbrich: Advanced Numerical Methods for Shape Optimal Design of Fluid-Structure Interaction Problems.

+with an iterative procedure as used in

+>J. Haubner, M. Siebenborn, M. Ulbrich: A continuous perspective on shape optimization via domain transformations, SIAM Journal on Scientific Computing 43 (3), A1997-A2018.

 Here:
 - the code does not run in parallel
 - only a Stokes example is implemented